 Womens' magazines.
 The glossy pages are armed with insider tips and advice on how to look prettier, dress more fashionably and keep your man satisfied.
 They prey on our weaknesses, exploiting insecurities with colourful photo shoots but sometimes they succeed in providing affirmation of our greatness and some inspiration.
-The following article ran in the March 2010 issue of
+The following article ran in the March 2010 issue of Glamour and is one I keep close at hand.
+And it applies to both sexes, although the audience it is being written for is clearly women.

 “The Most Important 433 Words to Read This Month”